hostmobility/documentation/docs/interfaces/hmx/Automotive Ethernet Setup Guide.md

   - Ethernet
 ---
 ## Overview
-This document explains how to configure the automotive ethernet ports on the HMX.
-The Automotive Ethernet (T1) in:
+This document explains how to configure and use the automotive ethernet ports (eth2 and eth3) on the HMX including

 -   100BASE-T1 (100 Mbit) or 1000BASE-T1 (1 Gbit) speed selection
 -   Master (CMD) / Slave (RSP) configurations